bdoriandasilva/resume_chatbot_public/README.md

+### This work was published in Towards AI [[link](https://towardsai.net/p/l/build-your-own-resume-chatbot-and-share-it-with)] by Boris Dorian Da Silva

 # Resume Chatbot

 This project is a chatbot designed to interact with users and answer questions about a specific resume.
 It leverages OpenAI's language model, LangChain's retrieval tools, and a custom prompt template to generate context-aware responses.